 - dilated pupils

-It is vital that you are candid with your prescribing doctor about what drugs you took and when you last took them, before initiating a medication-assisted therapy.
-Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug and physiology.
+You must be candid with your prescribing doctor about what drugs you took and when you last took them before initiating a medication-assisted therapy.
+Different drugs stay in your system for varying amounts of time, based on a combination of factors, including your metabolism, tolerance levels, the half-life of the specific drug, and physiology.